GavinCopley/testing/_posts/2023-12-04-Platforms_lesson_IPYNB_2_.md

 export default PlatformO;
 ```

+### Constructor and Super
+- Constructor is used to initialize an object and to set it's values
+- Super is used to inherit traits from a parent object.

 - Most of the values are changeable; we can change the position, size, and so on for the platform.
 Be sure to experiment!